Takobz/letspretendblog/not-done-pages/siganlr.md

 This should be enough for a set-up no eventing yet but first steps.

 ##### Hub Class
 A Hub is a server concept in SignalR terms.
 It simply just represents a signalr server.
-This will be a normal c# class that extends the `Microsoft.AspNetCore.SignalR.Hub<T>`
+This will be a normal c# class that extends from `Microsoft.AspNetCore.SignalR.Hub<T>`

 The Type `T` is an interface that has all the events the Hub can expose.